Setting up the external database

 Microsoft SQL Server

-To support password-based logins, you need to ensure that the Windows Authentication and SQL Server Authentication option is enabled for the installation.
+To support password-based logins, you also need to make sure that the Windows Authentication and SQL Server Authentication option is enabled for the installation.
 This option is sometimes referred to as Mixed Mode Authentication.

 Database connection URL format